Busy. Busy, busy, busy. It’s one of my least favourite words. It sounds like a swarm of bees buzzing around inside your head.

 Up close and personal

 Nothing in Antarctica will eat you!
 (Unless you happen to fall in the water at the same time as a hungry elephant seal is about and you happen to look like a helpless penguin.)
 Not only that, they have had so little contact with mankind that they think you are just a great big seal and come over to check you out.

 Imagine sitting on a beach in a penguin and seal colony and having a baby elephant seal come over and snuggle up to your legs for a cuddle.
 Or a penguin peck at your boots and pull at the cords on your jacket to see how you tasted.
 I saw these things happen.
 This proximity to animals is like nowhere else on Earth.
 It is a very rare privilege to be part of.

 I kind of like my animals fluffy.
 I have always found it difficult to get excited about fish.
 But by the end of the trip, I was one of the handful spending hours on the fly bridge with the marine biologist and a pair of binoculars, scanning the horizon for the tell-tale jet of water that indicated a whale.

 Then there was the pod of orca that spent an hour or so playing next to the ship.
 Then there was the bizarre looking Commerson’s dolphins that were wakesurfing alongside us.
 And then there was the mother and baby Humpback whale that were feeding around our zodiacs for ages.
 Waiting to see where they would come up and how long they would stay was as exciting as watching a close football game, seriously.
 (Oh, and I do know that whales aren’t fish!).

 So would I go again?
 Yes, in a heart beat.

 Ready to embark on the adventure of a lifetime?
-Check out the 11-day Antarctic Explore trip Wendy ventured on.
+Check out our Antarctic adventures.